Struggling making mortgage payments?

 - Ask for assistance from a counselor certified by the U.S. Department of Housing and Urban Development (HUD).
 Help is free.
 Visit MakingHomeAffordable.gov or call the Department’s Homeowner’s HOPE hotline at (888) 995-HOPE (4673).

-Received notice of default or are you in foreclosure?
+Receive default notice or are you in foreclosure?

 - Be aware that the foreclosure process often moves quickly.
 If you feel that errors have been made by your lender or servicer, the most direct and effective course of action is always to contact a private attorney to assist in disputing the foreclosure.